Ezequiel Tovar Player Props: Rockies vs. Padres

 Padres Pitching Rankings (2022)

-- Snell will make his first start of the season for the Padres.
+- Martinez will start for the Padres, his first of the season.

-- The 30-year-old southpaw started and threw five innings in his last appearance on Wednesday, Oct.
-19 against the Philadelphia Phillies.
+- The 32-year-old righty last appeared Saturday, Oct.
+22 against the Philadelphia Phillies, when he came on in relief and went three scoreless innings.

 © 2023 Data Skrive.
 All rights reserved.